Kylie Sayce NP

 Unlike standard testing, these tests aim to provide a more detailed picture of the bacteria present within the vaginal ecosystem, including Lactobacillus species and other microorganisms associated with vaginal dysbiosis.

-However, vaginal microbiome testing is still an evolving area of medicine and should always be interpreted alongside:
+For some women with recurrent or complex symptoms, this additional information may provide further insight.
+However, microbiome testing remains an evolving area of medicine and should always be interpreted alongside:

 • Symptoms